phansch/philhansch.net/_posts/2014-03-30-astronomy-meetup.md

 The moment we stepped out of the car was the best thing ever and I will probably never forget that moment.
 Looking back at it, I think most of us didn't expect to see **so many stars**.

-It is hard to descibe the feeling you get when seeing it for the first time.
+It is hard to describe the feeling you get when seeing it for the first time.
 It is a humbling experience.
 You really have to see and experience it for yourself.